On a pinning model in correlated Gaussian random environments: Introduction

-Finally, we make a few more remarks on disorder relevance/irrelevance for pinning models in correlated random environment.
-Poisat \cite{Poi12} showed that the Harris criterion still applies to the pinning model in random environments with \emph{finite range} correlation.
-When disorders have \emph{long range} correlation, Berger and Poisat \cite{BP15} conformed the Weinrib-Halperin prediction for the case when the correlations are \emph{summable}, which extended the result in \cite{Ber13}.
+Finally, we make a few more remarks on disorder relevance/irrelevance for pinning models in correlated random environment. \cite{Poi12} showed that the Harris criterion still applies to the pinning model in random environments with \emph{finite range} correlation.
+When disorders have \emph{long range} correlation, \cite{BP15} confirmed the Weinrib--Halperin prediction for the case when the correlations are \emph{summable}, which extended the result in \cite{Ber13}, and \cite{Poi13+} obtained sharp asymptotics of the annealed free energy for doubly summable or exponentially decaying correlations.
+We also mention that \cite{CCP19} studied a disordered pinning model, where the random environment is given by another independent renewal process.
+In that case, the random environment is correlated and it is different from the more typical setting where the random environment is a family of random variables.
+They found that in their model, the chaos expansion heuristics and the Weinrib--Halperin prediction provide different phase diagram.